openpsa/jsgrid/docs/content/configuration/grouping.md

 Please refer to the [options](./options.md) page for more information.

 ## Grouping options
-All options in grouping are set as grid options and can be changed dynamically using the `setGridParam` method.
+All grouping options are set as grid options and can be changed dynamically using the `setGridParam` method.
 Two options are related to grouping:

   - `grouping`
   - `groupingView`

-The first option `grouping` is boolean and enables or disables the grouping feature into the grid.
-The default value of this option is `false`.
-To enable grouping set it to `true`.
+The first option `grouping` is boolean and enables or disables the grouping feature.
+The default value is `false`.

 The `groupingView` option is an object and has a lot of sub-options.
 Below is a example on how this should be used: